Reverence

 REVERENCE

-The holy is the hollow worn into stone
+Holy is the hollow worn by feet

 Reverence

-"The holy is the hollow worn into stone"
+"Holy is the hollow worn by feet"

 The Wound